20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Tetrads are basis vectors, for pushing vectors from an observers locally flat space, to our curved spacetime.
 Each tetrad vector is labelled with a latin index $i$, and are given by $e_i$.
 Each one of these tetrad vectors $e_i$ has 4 components, and so they are spelt $e^\mu_i$ in the literature with stacked indices.
 This makes up a 4x4 matrix when treated as column vectors, and the inverse (which is a matrix inverse $(e^\mu_i)^{-1}$) is spelt $e_\mu^i$.
 If this seems needlessly extremely confusing, you are absolutely [correct horse](https://www.youtube.com/watch?v=b3_lVSrPB6w).
 Some papers[^here] use $\theta_\mu^i$ to denote the inverse

-Note that when dealing with tetrads, vectors and tetrad indices with latin indices $i,j,k$ refer to 'local' quantities in your flat spacetime, and greek indices $\mu,\nu,\sigma$ refer to quantities in your coordinate space
+Note that when dealing with tetrads, latin indices $i,j,k$ refer to 'local' quantities in your flat spacetime, and greek indices $\mu,\nu,\sigma$ refer to quantities in your coordinate space

 [^here]: [Catalogue of spacetimes](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf) 1.4.19